 The Collective is historically and currently made up of largely peer counselors; many who were STV participants.
 The Collective itself demonstrates the magic of STV - Abusive behavior is taught and can be unlearned.
 Many men from STV have "evolved" from not knowing how to have a healthy relationship with themselves or others to accessing the vulnerability of their heart, speaking their truth and offering a compassionate presence to their loved ones as well as other men struggling with their anger.
 Today M.E.N. offers 3 weekly groups, a training program, run a Helpline, provide speakers to the community, develop educational programs for mental health professionals and support organizations that serve women who are at risk of or have experienced abuse.

-The STV programs offer you a place to work together with other men, learning new ways to deal with relationship tension and conflict.
-The STV program is designed to teach simple levels of self-awareness, skills and behavior change.
+The STV program offers you a place to work together with other men, learning new ways to deal with relationship tension and conflict.
+STV is designed to teach simple levels of self-awareness, skills and behavior change.
 This work helps you unlearn abusive and unproductive behavior and replace it with more intimate and healthy ways to treat yourself and your loved ones.

-You will attend either the Monday night or the Wednesday night group from 7 PM - 9 PM on Zoom.
-MEN is hoping to be holding face-to-face meetings again in the near future.
+You will attend either the Monday night group in person in Petaluma or the Wednesday night group on Zoom, both from 7 PM - 9 PM.

 Once you have learned and consistently use the tools and skills taught in STV, you have the opportunity to continue deepening your skills in the M.E.N.
 SKILLS Program.